e-gov/TARA-Doku/TechnicalSpecification.md

 Then, the development required for using the service should be planned and executed – complementation of the client application with the OpenID Connect protocol-based client component, including testing.
 The estimated volume of the development: approx. two days for an experienced developer; if the developer has no previous experience with OpenID Connect, two weeks.
 The development should be planned based on the current [technical specification](TechnicalSpecification)

-When the development is completed, the interface must be tested with the TARA test service.
-The representative of the institution must submit an application for subscribing to the test service.
+When the development is completed, the interface must be tested with the TARA demo service.
+The representative of the institution must submit an application for subscribing to the demo service.
 The application may be submitted before launching the development.
 In the application, the institution must state:

-- the service to which they wish to subscribe to (test or production service)
+- the service to which they wish to subscribe to (demo or production service)
-- confirmation that the subscriber has developed their interface and tested it against the TARA test service (when subscribing to the production service)
+- confirmation that the subscriber has developed their interface and tested it against the TARA demo service (when subscribing to the production service)
 - name(s) of the e-service(s)/client application(s) that will be integrated with TARA
 - the estimated number of users of the e-service
-- the obligation to only use the service for the intended purpose, including to only use the test service for testing, not for authentication
+- the obligation to only use the service for the intended purpose, including to only use the demo service for testing, not for authentication
 - consent with the service level agreement (SLA)
 - the proposal of the client application identifier – `client_id`, based on the OpenID Connect protocol
-- the redirect-URL of the test version of the client application, based on the OpenID Connect protocol.
+- the redirect-URL of the demo version of the client application, based on the OpenID Connect protocol.
 Only HTTPS protocol is allowed.
 URL fragment part (`#` character and characters following it) is not allowed.
 - the authentication method or methods which the institution intends to use
 - the contact details of the person responsible for the client application (e-mail address, telephone, personal identification code).

 The application is submitted and any further communication in the course of administration of the service is conducted via the user support of RIA, `help@ria.ee`.
 Read more from the [website of RIA authentication services](https://www.ria.ee/en/state-information-system/eid/partners.html#tara).

 RIA, having satisfied the application:

 - issues a client application password `client_secret` for the institution.
 The client secret code is used for signing the identity token requests.
-- provides access to the TARA test service.
+- provides access to the TARA demo service.

 As a next step, the institution performs tests of its client application interface.
 See the testing [guidelines](https://e-gov.github.io/TARA-Doku/Testing).